-A recent two year monitoring program on renewable houses in the UK found that the “insulating properties of hemcrete mean that heating plant can be reduced in size, reducing corresponding energy consumption and carbon emissions, which could be in the range between 50% and 80% lower than in buildings with conventional brick and block construction, insulated to the same U-value as the hemcrete construction.”
+A 2 year monitoring program on renewable houses in the UK found that the “insulating properties of hemcrete mean that heating plant can be reduced in size, reducing corresponding energy consumption and carbon emissions, which could be in the range between 50% and 80% lower than in buildings with conventional brick and block construction, insulated to the same U-value as the hemcrete construction.”
 (Proceedings of the 1st International Conference on Zero Carbon Buildings Today and in the Future, Birmingham City University, 11-12 September 2014.

 In an early comparative analysis of identical brick and hemp homes in the UK, in the hemp home a desired temperature of 21º C was reached after the heating had been on for around 2 hours, and the building thermostatically maintained that temperature for the remainder of the heating period.In the brick house, however, a maximum temperature of 20º C is only reached after the heating has been on for approximately 4 hours.
 Therefore, in the morning, when the heating is on for a shorter period of time, the desired temperature is never reached in the brick house.
 (Centre for Alternative Technology, Wales)

 “Having a low impact, carbon-negative, sustainable form of construction that can be used in volume house building or even multi-storey office blocks, factories and warehouses is an exciting development that provides a genuine solution to demands for zero-carbon construction.”
 (Rachel Bevan & Prof. Tom Woolley, Hemp lime Construction, A Guide to Building with Hemp Lime Composites, BRE Press, UK)